xlsrln/cat/site/stages.md

 ## Art of rally

-Rules: as in CAT, but no power stage
+Rules: as in CAT, but no power stage and no restarts

-One submission per rally
+The two rallies are submitted separately, and you can re-submit as many times as you want

 ### Rally 1: Norway